MicrosoftDocs/biztalk-docs/biztalk/core/using-mqseries-adapter-with-an-earlier-version-of-the-adapter.md

 ---
-title: "Using MQSeries Adapter with an Earlier Version of the Adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-helpviewer_keywords:
-  - "MQSeries adapters, compatibility" ms.assetid: 278a13ff-8e46-4af4-a76e-b6d4aad5b768
-caps.latest.revision: 22
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
+redirect_url: /biztalk/core/mqseries-adapter-deployment-options
+redirect_document_id: TRUE

+ROBOTS: NOINDEX
 ---

 # Using MQSeries Adapter with an Earlier Version of the Adapter
-The [!INCLUDE[btsBizTalkServer2006](../includes/btsbiztalkserver2006-md.md)], [!INCLUDE[btsBizTalkServer2004](../includes/btsbiztalkserver2004-md.md)], and [!INCLUDE[btsBizTalkServer2002](../includes/btsbiztalkserver2002-md.md)] versions of the MQSeries adapter can all work with the same remote WebSphere MQ Server on Windows.
+The different BizTalk Server versions of the MQSeries adapter can all work with the same remote WebSphere MQ Server on Windows.
 This is possible because the following versions of the COM+ applications used with the MQSeries adapter can coexist on the same WebSphere MQSeries computer:

--   **MQSAgent (MQSAgent2) COM+ application** used with the MQSeries Adapter for [!INCLUDE[btsBizTalkServer2006](../includes/btsbiztalkserver2006-md.md)].
+-   **MQSAgent (MQSAgent2) COM+ application** used with the MQSeries Adapter (BizTalk Server 2006)

--   **MQSAgent COM+ application** used with the MQSeries Adapter for [!INCLUDE[btsBizTalkServer2004](../includes/btsbiztalkserver2004-md.md)].
+-   **MQSAgent COM+ application** used with the MQSeries Adapter (BizTalk Server 2004)

--   **MQHelper COM+ application** used with the MQSeries Adapter for [!INCLUDE[btsBizTalkServer2002](../includes/btsbiztalkserver2002-md.md)].
+-   **MQHelper COM+ application** used with the MQSeries Adapter (BizTalk Server 2002)

 > [!NOTE]
 >  When configuring a side-by-side installation of these COM+ applications, ensure that none of these COM+ applications are configured to use the same MQSeries queues.

 > [!IMPORTANT]
->  Side-by-side installation of the [!INCLUDE[btsBizTalkServer2006](../includes/btsbiztalkserver2006-md.md)] version of the MQSeries Adapter COM+ application with an earlier version of the MQSeries Adapter COM+ application is only supported if an earlier version of BizTalk Server is not installed on the WebSphere MQSeries computer.
+>  Side-by-side installation of the BizTalk Server 2006 version of the MQSeries Adapter COM+ application with an earlier version of the MQSeries Adapter COM+ application is only supported if an earlier version of BizTalk Server is not installed on the WebSphere MQSeries computer.

 ### To install the BizTalk Server 2006 version of the MQSeries Adapter COM+ application on a WebSphere MQSeries computer that is running an earlier version of the MQSeries Adapter COM+ application

-1. Run the Bootstrap.msi from the \Platform\BootStrap\ directory of the [!INCLUDE[btsBizTalkServer2006](../includes/btsbiztalkserver2006-md.md)] CD to copy the dependency files MSVCR80.dll and MSVCP80.dll to the WebSphere MQSeries computer.
+1. Run the Bootstrap.msi from the \Platform\BootStrap\ directory of the BizTalk Server 2006 CD to copy the dependency files MSVCR80.dll and MSVCP80.dll to the WebSphere MQSeries computer.

-2. Copy the file MQSAgent.dll from the \Msi\Program Files\ directory on the [!INCLUDE[btsBizTalkServer2006](../includes/btsbiztalkserver2006-md.md)] CD to the WebSphere MQSeries computer.
+2. Copy the file MQSAgent.dll from the \Msi\Program Files\ directory on the BizTalk Server 2006 CD to the WebSphere MQSeries computer.

     > [!NOTE]
     >  Also copy the file MQSTrace.cmd from this directory to the WebSphere MQSeries computer if you plan on using the MQSAgent tracing utility.
 For more information about the MQSAgent tracing utility see [Analyzing MQSeries Adapter Errors with the Trace Tools](../core/analyzing-mqseries-adapter-errors-with-the-trace-tools.md).